 Welcome to Colonial Forge High School’s Gifted and Secondary Programs resource page.
 Gifted, talented, and highly motivated students are identified as having needs beyond what the regular classroom may provide.
 GSP - previously known as Focus in middle and elementary school - addresses the needs of not only identified gifted students but also all students who are interested in pursuing accelerated learning opportunities.
 Focus at the high school level is truly a resource program; students are not pulled out of their regular classes for enrichment or acceleration on a regular basis.
 Gifted and highly motivated students are encouraged to take challenging courses that offer higher level thinking skills, address their individual needs, interests, and strengths, and prepare them for university studies.

-As the gifted resource teacher, I am available to meet with students should they have questions about enrichment programs, scheduling, or other academic concerns.
+As the gifted resource teacher, or Focus teacher, I am available to meet with students should they have questions about enrichment programs, scheduling, or other academic concerns.
 In addition, I assist students applying to various summer programs including the Summer Residential Governor's School, Summer Regional Governor's School, and numerous other opportunities.

 Mrs. Susan Easter, M.Ed.